stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/transition.md

 ## Feedback and support

-Your feedback is very important to us, especially in the early statges of a new system.
+Your feedback is very important to us, especially in the early stages of a new system.
 So please tell us about any issues you run into and successes you have.
 Feel free to contact us by email at research-computing-support@stanford.edu.